AntaresSimulatorTeam/GEMS-ViewsBuilder/docs/input-data/01-concepts.md

 ### Location component

-The spatial unit for a metric result.
+The spatial unit perimeter for a metric result.
 Defined by the taxonomy category specified in `catalog.location.taxonomy-category` (typically `balance` — a bus or area component).

 ### Location port (`location-ports`)